Luhansk People's Republic

 Following Ukraine's Revolution of Dignity in 2014, pro-Russian, counter-revolutionary unrest erupted in the eastern part of the country.
 Russia annexed Crimea from Ukraine, while the armed separatists seized government buildings and proclaimed the Luhansk People's Republic (LPR) and Donetsk People's Republic (DPR) as independent states.
-This sparked the war in Donbas, part of the wider Russo-Ukrainian War.
-The LPR and DPR were often described as puppet states of Russia during this conflict.
+This sparked the war in Donbas, part of the wider Russo-Ukrainian war.
 They received no international recognition from United Nations member states before 2022.

 On 21 February 2022, Russia recognised the LPR and DPR as sovereign states.
-Three days later, Russia launched a full-scale invasion of Ukraine, partially under the pretext of protecting the republics.
+Three days later, Russia launched a full-scale invasion of Ukraine, with the protection of the two republics presented as one of the justifications.
 Russian forces captured more of Luhansk Oblast (almost all of it), which became part of the LPR.
-In September 2022, Russia proclaimed the annexation of the LPR and other occupied territories, following referendums which were considered illegal under international law.
+In September 2022, Russia proclaimed the annexation of the LPR and other occupied territories, following referendums which most of the international community considered to be illegal under international law.
 The United Nations General Assembly passed a resolution calling on countries not to recognise what it called the "attempted illegal annexation" and demanded that Russia "immediately, completely and unconditionally withdraw".

+The head of the Republic is Leonid Pasechnik.

 Geography

-The 2014 constitution of the Luhansk People's Republic (art.
-54.1) defined the territory of the republic as "determined by the borders existing on the day of establishment", without describing the borders.
-From February 2015 up until February 2022, the LPR's de facto borders were the Russo–Ukrainian border (south and east), the border between Ukraine's Luhansk Oblast and Donetsk Oblast (west), and the line of contact with Ukrainian troops (north) as defined in the Minsk agreements between Ukraine, Russia, and the OSCE.
-When the Russian president announced recognition of the republics' independence on February 22, 2022, he said "we recognized all their fundamental documents, including the constitution.
-And the constitution spells out the borders within the Donetsk and Luhansk regions at the time when they were part of Ukraine".

-Ukraine's Luhansk Oblast and the Russian-controlled area from April 2014 to February 2022 are both landlocked.

-The highest point in left-bank Ukraine is Mohyla Mechetna hill (367.1 m above sea level), which is located in the vicinity of the city of Petrovske, in Russian-controlled territory.